-BWC Subrgation Rights
+Understanding BWC Subrogation Rights

-Here, it’s a little bit more complicated because the claims should be made against the decedents estate, not as a lien on the proceeds.
+Here, it’s a little bit more complicated because the claims should be made against the decedent’s estate, not as a lien on the proceeds.
 The reduction from $8,000 to $2,000 is a sign of good intentions, but waiving the fee in its entirety would be even better.

 If you were injured or have any questions related to prior injuries, don’t hesitate to contact us.
 Your employer has lawyers working hard for them, shouldn’t you?

-At Taubman Law we strive to ensure you receive the workers’ compensation benefits you deserve and are entitled to.
+At Taubman Law, we strive to ensure you receive the workers’ compensation benefits you deserve and are entitled to.
 We will advise you of your rights and fight your legal battle relentlessly on your behalf.